cancer-research-malaysia/NeonDisco/README.md

 }
 ```

-The params file is provided by the user with the `-params-file` flag.
+The params file can be specified at execution time with the `-params-file` flag.
 While this approach requires the user to create an additional file, it also provides a method for defining variables without worrying about the nuances of the shell interpreter.
 If both methods are used for providing parameters, the command line flags will take precedence over the params file ([docs](https://www.nextflow.io/docs/latest/config.html)).

-The third way to pass parameters to the workflow is to set up the default values in `nextflow.config` in the `params` scope (e.g. `params{param_name = 'default_value'}`).
+The third way to pass parameters to the pipeline at execution time is to set up the default values in `nextflow.config` in the `params` scope (e.g. `params{param_name = 'default_value'}`).
 If a user passes in a value on the command line, then the configured default `params.param_name` will be overridden.
 The really useful thing about `params` is that they are inherited by every sub-workflow and process that is invoked.
 In other words, without having to do _anything_ else, you can use `${params.param_name}` in one of the script files in `bin/`, and you know that it will contain the value that was initially set.

 ### Software Containers